gregjuarez/bokeh_server_calfresh_dash/README.md

-# bokeh_server_calfresh_dash
+# bokeh server calfresh dashboard
-Dashboard using Contra Costa as an example of Bokeh server
+Dashboard using Contra Costa as an example of Bokeh server.

+Data is from CDSS.